-If you are concerned about your posture or are experiencing low back pain, make sure to schedule a free injury screening at your nearest Athletico location.
+If you are concerned about your posture or are experiencing low back pain, make sure to schedule a free assessment at your nearest Athletico location.
 Our physical therapists will be happy to teach you how to maintain good posture in order to keep your back healthy!

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.